Keisial/keisial.github.io/README.txt

-Release 3.1.0 UNRELEASED
+Release 3.1.0 Thu Apr 24 23:52:00 EDT 2014

 More choices about result types are provided in 3.1.0.
-To specify resulttype, in a DnsRequest object, use DnsRequest.req(resulttype='binary/text/default').
+To specify resulttype, in a DnsRequest object, use the new function DnsRequest.qry (resulttype='binary/text/default').
+DnsRequest.qry returns ipaddress objects for A and AAAA queries by defaults.
+Other defaults are the same as DnsRequest.req.
+Continue to use DnsRequest.req for exact backward compatibility with pydns and older py3dns defaults.
+TXT and SPF record data are returned as strings by default, this matches what dnspython3 returns.

-Default equates to pydns defaults.
-TXT and SPF records data are returned as strings by default, this matches what dnspython3 returns.
+The ipaddress module is used internally now.
+See CHANGES for details.

 Release 3.0.3 Wed May 29 00:05:00 EDT 2013